simkidd/link-share/README.md

 3. **Set up environment variables:**

-    - Create a `.env.local` file in the root of your project with the following content:
+    - Create a `.env` file in the root of your project with the following content:

     ```env
     NEXT_PUBLIC_API_KEY=your-api-key